Seagate/cortx-fs-ganesha/README.md

 ## Thank You!

 We thank you for stopping by to check out the CORTX Community.
-Seagate is fully dedicated to its mission to build open source technologies that help the world save unlimited data and solve challenging data problems.
+We are fully dedicated to our mission to build open source technologies that help the world save unlimited data and solve challenging data problems.
 Join our mission to help reinvent a data-driven world.